 Why not imitate them in this?

 This may lead us to humiliation, and to a walk in appearance little glorious, with little *éclat*, which appears of no importance.
 But, if God leads to it, it will assuredly be the way in which He will bless His people.
-Allow me to remind you again of the passage in @Isaiah 22:7 - 11.
+Allow me to remind you again of the passage in @Isaiah 22: 7-11.

 {119}

 You are thinking to establish a church.
-Have you thought what the Church of God is, according to the word&#8212;the word of Him who made and fashioned it long since?
+Have you thought what the Church of God is, according to the word -- the word of Him who made and fashioned it long since?
 You recognize that, with regard to this, the Reformation has not done what God wished, according to what is revealed in the New Testament.
 What, then, does the word say?
-And while revolutions have produced free churches, is it not true that the word of God speaks of a Church formed by the presence of the Holy Ghost come down from on high, who put that Church&#8212;the one only body of Christ&#8212;in relation with its Head, seated at the right hand of God?
-And save the churches of such and such place&#8212;churches whose local unity is established equally by the Epistles and the Apocalypse&#8212;the word of God does not mention any other church.
+And while revolutions have produced free churches, is it not true that the word of God speaks of a Church formed by the presence of the Holy Ghost come down from on high, who put that Church -- the one only body of Christ -- in relation with its Head, seated at the right hand of God?
+And save the churches of such and such place -- churches whose local unity is established equally by the Epistles and the Apocalypse -- the word of God does not mention any other church.
 Churches that found their limits in the circumference of the countries inhabited by those of whom they formed part, is that which the word of God makes not the least allusion to.
 Such churches cannot, either in fact or in affection, be the Bride of Christ.
 They are necessarily in relation with the country wherein they are found.
 The unity of the body of Christ is lost to them.
-The order, the walk, the links, the whole machinery&#8212;all, in one word, in their operations, is necessarily restricted within the limits of the country where the church is found.
+The order, the walk, the links, the whole machinery -- all, in one word, in their operations, is necessarily restricted within the limits of the country where the church is found.
 It cannot be the functions or the regulations of the body of Christ.
 These they set aside.
 I am not speaking of the uniformity of details; but of all that which forms the body; the moral springs of the institution.
 The body of Christ is not recognized.
 The unity of the Church becomes a unity quite different from that of the body: the body becomes quite another body than that of Christ.
-It is a body which acts in an independent way&#8212;a self-regulating body, which has its spring in itself.
-The Consequence of this is, that the Holy Ghost, who gives this unity to the body of Christ, is not recognized in this character.
+It is a body which acts in an independent way -- a self-regulating body, which has its spring in itself.
+The consequence of this is, that the Holy Ghost, who gives this unity to the body of Christ, is not recognized in this character.
 All that belongs to His presence, as come down from heaven to unite the body to its Head, and to act in the members for the increase of the body, is lost in its reality.
 He acts, it may be, in spite of what is called the church; but He does not act by that which is the system of it.
 The Holy Ghost cannot recognize a body which He has not formed, but which man has formed.
 And to form such a body is not recognizing the body which the Holy Ghost has united to the Head.
 One cannot say that these churches are the body of Christ.
 The word and the Spirit do not

 {120}